Syrian refugees fear backlash in Turkey after bombings

 "We are putting our trust in God but our fear is that people will blame us for the bombings and will attack us.
 We have to protect ourselves," said 75-year-old Mohammad Nuh, one of thousands of Syrian refugees living in Reyhanli.

-"We haven't been into the town centre since Saturday.
+"We haven't been into the town center since Saturday.
 Only out to the local shop.
 Other Syrians here won't even leave the house," said Nuh, who left Aleppo two months ago.

 His grandson, Amr Nuh, 21, said he was out buying mobile phone credits when the blasts took place, and was seized by locals because he was Syrian.
 They held him and called the police who kept him overnight for questioning.